Electrical Ballasts Repair & Installation

 Electronic ballasts are often based on the SMPS topology, first rectifying the input power and then chopping it at a high frequency.
 Advanced electronic ballasts may allow dimming via pulse-width modulation and remote control and monitoring via networks such as LonWorks, DALI, DMX-512, DSI or simple analog control using a 0-10V DC brightness control signal.

-This tiny component is also one of the most difficult to replace and is best left to a professional Atlanta Electrician, unless you have prior experience with wiring.
+This tiny component is also one of the most difficult to replace and is best left to a professional Atlanta electrician unless you have prior experience with wiring.
 That’s where the experienced ballast repair and installation people at Ways Electric come in – we have been providing electrical services, such as fluorescent ballast replacement and installation, to the Atlanta Metro Area for over 20 years!
-Ways Electric are your local Atlanta electrician ballast specialists.
+Way’s Electric is your local Atlanta electrician ballast specialist.
+Trust the best specialists for ballasts GA has ever seen!